GY-Seeker/DeepClone/README.md

   - mode.
 Running mode, 'train' or 'predict'.

 ### 2.2 Train Your Own Data
-Translation: Using ```simulate_normal_samples.py```, you can train simulated samples based on your mutation detection data.
+Using ```simulate_normal_samples.py```, you can train simulated samples based on your mutation detection data.
 Refer to the following script.
 ```bash
 # Example with all parameters
     python simulate_normal_samples.py